computational-medicine/BMED360-2021/Outbreak-Science-Extra/README.md

 Computational biology at the Biozentrum, Basel: https://github.com/topics/sars-cov-2.
 See also [covid19_scenarios](https://github.com/neherlab/covid19_scenarios) and [covid19_scenarios_data](https://github.com/neherlab/covid19_scenarios_data)
    - **COVID-19 Datasets for Machine Learning** (curated Google Docs list by [Mila](https://docs.google.com/document/d/1Wkvbf2t2Da87NtNvMJf_PRqv9zLHyqqtRitBIGGKKNM/edit#))
    - **Introduction to Computational Thinking with Julia, with applications to modelling the COVID-19 pandemic** mitmath/6S083: Materials for MIT 6.S083 / 18.S190; Spring 2020 (https://github.com/mitmath/6S083)
-   - **Epidemic Outbreak project (graph-theory)** by [_je-suis-tm_](https://je-suis-tm.github.io):  (https://github.com/je-suis-tm/graph-theory/tree/master/Epidemic%20Outbreak%20project).
-Uses Numba and multiprocessing to speed up the [Gillespie Algorithm](https://en.wikipedia.org/wiki/Gillespie_algorithm) [[ref](https://pubs.acs.org/doi/abs/10.1021/j100540a008)] for simulating the change of each agent at each discrete step w.r.t. the underlying equations for the stochastic process (SIR model) for which the reaction rates are known (also used heavily in computational systems biology).

 ### Online slides (and some tools)